eramir3/bowling/README.md

 # Test Files

- - Test are 6 files are located in the folder named file
+ - There are 6 files are located in the folder named file

  - The default test file name for the app to run must be